Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Samsung 70-inch smart TV: $600

 This 2021 model features a crystal processor that lets you watch TV and movies in 4K ultra high definition.
-The smart TV can also access your favorite apps and streaming services right on its 70-inch screen, powered by Tizen OS.
+The smart TV can also access your favorite apps and streaming services right on its 70-inch screen.
 Buy one now for $150 off its regular listed price during Best Buy's early Black Friday sale.

 Samsung 70-inch smart TV, $600 (regularly $750)